Color Does the Work Before You Do

 The tier colors (blue for governance, red for infrastructure, green for output) do navigation work that labels alone can’t.
 A visitor scanning the sidebar absorbs the color system in seconds.
 By the third page visit, they know what kind of content they’re in before they read the heading.
 The color sorted the information architecture.

-In a classroom, I used color for the same reason.
-Colored folders for different subjects.
-Colored bins for different activity stations.
-A student with processing challenges can’t hold a verbal instruction about which bin to go to.
-But they can match a color to a station.
-The color does the accommodation work.
-It carries the instruction without requiring anyone to decode it.
+In a classroom, color does accommodation work.
+A student with processing challenges can’t always hold a verbal instruction.
+But they can match a color to a location.
+The color carries the instruction without requiring anyone to decode language first.

 Color doesn’t describe where something lives.
 It places it.
 A palette designed after the brand is positioned is a response.
 A palette designed as part of the positioning is structure.
-One follows.
-The other leads.
-The difference between those two approaches is the difference between color as decoration and color as information.
+The second approach treats color as information, and the first treats it as decoration.

 I keep finding this.
 The color arrives first.
 The visitor’s body sorts the signal.
 The content shows up inside a room the color already built.
 And when the color and the content disagree, the visitor feels something is wrong before they can name what.